The-AI-Alliance/glossary/docs/glossary.markdown

 ## Evaluation

 Much like other software, models and AI systems need to be trusted and useful to their users.
-Evaluation aims to provide the evidence needed to gain users’ confidence for an [AI System](#ai-system).
+Evaluation aims to provide the evidence needed to gain confidence for an [AI System](#ai-system) and its [Components](#component).

-An particular evaluation is the capability of measuring and quantifying how a [Generative AI Model](#generative-ai-model), e.g., an [LLM](#large-language-model), or an [AI System](#ai-system) as a whole handles [Prompts](#prompt) and the kinds of [Responses](#response) produced.
+A particular evaluation is the capability of measuring and quantifying how a [Generative AI Model](#generative-ai-model), e.g., an [LLM](#large-language-model), or an [AI System](#ai-system) as a whole handles [Prompts](#prompt) and the kinds of [Responses](#response) produced.
 For example, an evaluation might be used to see if hate speech is detected in prompts and responses, if responses contain hallucinations, measure the overhead (time and compute) for processing, and for our purposes, implements a required [Use Case]({{site.glossaryurl}}/#use-case), etc.

+So, an evaluation can cover functional and nonfunctional behaviors of models and systems.
+They may be used throughout the AI application development and deployment lifecycle.
+Functional evaluation dimensions include alignment to use cases, accuracy in responses, faithfulness to given context, robustness against perturbations and noise, and adherence to safety and social norms.
+Nonfunctional evaluation dimensions include latency, throughput, compute efficiency, cost to execute, carbon footprint and other sustainability concerns.
+Evaluations are applied as regression tests while models are trained and fine-tuned, as benchmarks while GenAI-powered applications are designed and developed, and as [Guardrails](#guardrails) when these applications are deployed in production.
+They also have a role in compliance, both with specific industry regulations, and with emerging government policies.

 An evaluation may be implemented in one of several ways.
-A _classifier_ [LLM](#large-language-model) or another kind of model might be used to score content.
-A [Data Set](#data-set) of examples is commonly used.
-For our purposes, an implementation is API compatible for execution within an [Evaluation Framework](#evaluation-framework).
+A [Classifier](#classifier) [LLM](#large-language-model) or another kind of model might be used to label content.
+In general, evaluations often include a [Data Set](#data-set) of examples used to [Train](#training) a model for purposes like classification, or the data set can be used to query a model and score the quality of the responses.
+For our purposes, an implementation of an evaluation is API compatible for execution within an [Evaluation Framework](#evaluation-framework).

 See also [Evaluation Framework](#evaluation-framework).

 ## Evaluation Framework

 An umbrella term for the software tools, runtime services, benchmark systems, etc. used to perform [Evaluations](#evaluation) by running their implementations to measure [AI systems](#ai-system) for trust and safety risks and mitigations, and other concerns.
+See, for example, The AI Alliance [Evaluation Reference Stack](https://the-ai-alliance.github.io/eval-ref-stack/){:target="ers"}.

 ## Fairness